jei-doubleton/jei-doubleton.github.io/_posts/2019-03-05-workout_of_the_day_cli_gem.markdown

 #  False Start (& learning new tools!)
 I was a little worried about how fancy the site looked, and after my CLI prep meeting, my worries were confirmed when the instructor said the site was loaded with javascript.
 This meant I couldn't use standard data scraping techniques and tools.
 I was up for the challenge, though, and the instructor sent along helpful resources to get me started ([Poltergeist](https://readysteadycode.com/howto-scrape-websites-with-ruby-and-poltergeist) and [PhantomJS](https://www.simon-neutert.de/2017/scrape-js-powered-websites-with-ruby-and-selenium/)).
 Soon though, she noticed that PhantomJS was incompatible with the latest MacOS update, Mojave, and sent along a new tool, [Waitr](http://watir.com/), with a link to a github demo she had created!

 Waitr was really interesting to read up on and experiment with.
 It uses headless Chrome, which essentially opens a browser in the background, without any user interface.
 This lets you load the page and then scrape the rendered html, getting around the hurdles javascript creates for standard scraping!
 I spent a couple hours playing with the instructor's demo and reading plenty of tutorials and stackoverflow threads but could not get the demo working on my machine.
-Despite downloading headless Chrome, editing my $PATH, and trying numerous other approaches, when I ran the program, I continually go the same error: Cannot find Chrome binary.
+Despite downloading headless Chrome, editing my $PATH, and trying numerous other approaches, each time I ran the program I got the same error: Cannot find Chrome binary.

 When I initially decided to explore this more complicated form of scraping, I made a deal with myself that I wouldn't go too deep down the rabbit hole at the expense of losing focus of the assignment objective: writing DRY Object-Oriented Ruby code.
 When I hit the 2-hour exploratory limit I had set for myself, I cut my losses and went back to the drawing board.